 Here is a second example of how bright stars appear in the SDSS.
-On the raw images these were much stronger, but our software successfully removes most of this effect.
+The image reduction software removes most of this bleeding effect.

-Each bright star appears as a tilted ‘cross’ on the image.
+Each bright star appears to produce a tilted cross on the image.
 This pattern is called a ‘diffraction spike’, and is due to light scattered on the four beams that hold the secondary mirror of the telescope in place.

-A wobbling satellite on a low-earth orbit.
-The varying intensity of the light is due to the rotation of the satellite.
-It has crossed the telescope field in a very short time, and it is red because its path fell on the detector with the red filter, not that the satellite is red itself.
+Many SDSS images contain trails of satellites in a low-earth orbit.
+The varying intensity of the light in the satellite trail shown above is due to the rotation of the satellite.
+Satellites often cross the telescope field in a very short time.
+The trail shown above appears red because its path fell on the detector with the red filter, not because the satellite itself is red.

-Bright meteor captured in the act of burning up in the earth’s atmosphere.
-The trail is colored green because the image of the meteor was captured in only one of the 5 SDSS filters.
+Bright meteors can also be captured in the act of burning up in the earth’s atmosphere.
+The trail is colored green because the image of the meteor was captured in only one of the five SDSS filters.

-A wobbling satellite on a low-earth orbit.
+The image above shows another trail from a satellite in low-earth orbit.
 The varying intensity of the light is due to the rotation of the satellite.

 The blue ‘ghost‘ is the result of light from a nearby very bright star reflected inside the telescope.
 It is blue, because it was reflected onto the detector with the blue filter.